 The command portion of the window starts in the middle of the window (Figure 13).
 At the top is a box that states the product name, firmware version and serial number.

 Below this is a selection that determines how the module is configured (Figure 14).
-Writing to RAM is faster, but the settings are lost when power is cycled to the module.
-Programming to flash takes a bit longer (5ms/byte), but the settings are retained when power is cycled to the module.
+Writing to RAM is faster, but the settings Write to RAM Program to Flash

 NT, Version 1.0, Serial Number 0000

 Module